The Missing Mass Problem as a Manifestation of GR Contextuality: Galactic Rotation Curves

 where $\displaystyle G(r) = \frac {G}{\mu(r)}$ in MSTG.
 In STVG in $k$ space we also have $G \rightarrow G_{eff}$, as we will see in section \ref{sec5}.
 In terms of the Newtonian potential $\chi$, the Schwarzschild metric is

 where ${a(r)} = \left|\nabla(\chi)\right|$.
-So, in that sense our ansatz, MOND, MSTG, and STVG can all be viewed as MOG \cite{brownstein}.
-Therefore, our fits and MOND fits for THINGS data need not be viewed as evidence for any particular theoretical justification.
-Applications beyond astrophysics and cosmology will ultimately adjudicate between competing theoretical justifications.
-Here, we seek only to test our ansatz in fitting galactic RC's by comparing it to MOND using data where MOND fits were deemed ``very successful'' \cite{gentile}.
+So, in that sense MOND, MSTG, and STVG can all be viewed as MOG \cite{brownstein}.
+However, our goal here is not to critique these well-established programs, but to use them as standards.
+For example, we will test our GR ansatzes in fitting galactic RC's by comparing them to MOND using data where MOND fits were deemed ``very successful'' \cite{gentile}.
+We will also provide Burkett and NFW DM halo fits of the THINGS data to bracket our GR ansatzes with the two mainstream approaches, i.e., DM and modified gravity.
+We begin with the MOND fits.

 In the MOND fits, we will use the so-called ``simple'' $\mu$ function

 which Gentile et al. found most successful with the THINGS data \cite{gentile}.
 We will also adopt their median best-fit value of the acceleration parameter for the simple $\mu$ function, $a_o = (1.22 \pm 0.33)$ x $10^{-8}$ cm s$^{-2}$.
 Generally speaking, MOND has a single fit parameter, $M/L$ for the stellar disk, although when bulge data are available independent of the stellar disk, an additional $M/L$ factor can be introduced for the bulge as well.
 We will also allow galactic distance $d$ to vary up to one sigma from the nominal value in our MOND fits.
 Gentile et al. called this ``$d$ constrained'' \cite{gentile}.
 Finally, Gentile et al. also note these data are ``not obviously dominated by non-circular motions,'' so we assume circular orbits to obtain the MOND $v$ as related to the Newtonian $v_N$ \cite{richtler}